russok/microservices/README.md

 # Rust

 Once Linus Torvalds blesses something, that thing is destined to achieve world domination - exemplified by Linux and Git.
 Now Rust has received the royal nod - it has been accepted as another language for Linux kernel development.
 Efforts are underway to rewrite everything in Rust.
-I will talk about how Rust is different and similar to other mainstream languages.
+Here I discuss similarities and differences between Rust and other mainstream languages.
 Then I compare implementation of a simple microservice in Python, Javascript, C++, C#, Java, and Rust, and race them against each other to compare their performance.

 ## Rust rationales